mokshithkolla/276_event_booking_system/README.md

 o	Ensure MongoDB is installed and running on your local machine or use a cloud MongoDB service. o	Update the MongoDB connection string in the src/config/config.ts file to match your MongoDB setup.
 4. Run the Application
-o	Start the server with the following command: o	The server will run on the configured port (e.g., 3000 or 5000).
+o	Start the server with the following command: npm run dev o	The server will run on the configured port (e.g., 3000 or 5000).